- Feb 26, 2018

 Basic Hosting Terms

-If you’ve never used a web hosting service before, this section is for you.
+If you’ve never used a website hosting service before, this section is for you.
 These terms will give you a basic grasp of how hosting works, so you won’t be caught unawares:

 - Servers.
 These are computers with the sole purpose of hosting websites and web applications, that are almost always online.